Ngā Ara Mātua Scholarship

 Scholarship specific documentation

-- Provide a personal statement on how their study aligns with the chosen category, describe their current involvement with Ngāti Tūwharetoa marae, hapū and iwi; describe how their qualification will enable them to contribute to Ngāti Tūwharetoa marae, hapū and iwi.
+- Provide a personal statement describing how their study aligns with the chosen category, their current involvement with Ngāti Tūwharetoa marae, hapū and iwi; and how their qualification will enable them to contribute to Ngāti Tūwharetoa marae, hapū and iwi.

 The scholarship will be awarded in two (2) installments.
 The first payment will be made in Trimester 1.
 The second payment, in Trimester 2, will be based on the recipients results from Trimester 1.
 Payment can be towards tuition fees and/or accommodation.